Data protection

 - Embedded posts and video player

-At https://developers.facebook.com/docs/plugins you will find more information on how the individual plugins are used.
-On the one hand, we use the social plug-ins to offer you a better user experience on our site, and on the other hand because Facebook can optimise our advertisements with it.
+On https://developers.facebook.com/docs/plugins you will receive more information on how the individual plugins are used.
+We use the social plugins to provide you with a better user experience on our site, and also because Facebook can optimize our ads through this.

-If you have a Facebook account or have already visited facebook.com, Facebook has already placed at least one cookie in your browser.
-In this case, your browser sends information to Facebook via this cookie as soon as you visit our website or interact with social plugins (e.g. the “Like” button).
+if you have a Facebook account or facebook.com if you have visited before, Facebook has already set at least one cookie in your browser.
+In this case, your browser sends information to Facebook via this cookie as soon as you visit our page or interact with social plugins (e.g., the "Like" button).

-The received information will be deleted or anonymised within 90 days.
-According to Facebook, this data includes your IP address, the websites you have visited, the date, time and other information relating to your browser.
+The information received will be deleted or anonymized within 90 days.
+According to Facebook, this data includes your IP address, which webpage you visited, the date, the time, and other information related to your browser.

-In order to prevent Facebook from collecting much data and matching it with your Facebook data during your visit to our website, you must log out of Facebook while you visit our website.
+To prevent Facebook from collecting a lot of data during your visit to our website and linking it with Facebook data, you need to log out of Facebook during your visit to the website.

-If you are not logged in to Facebook or do not have a Facebook account, your browser sends less information to Facebook because you have fewer Facebook cookies.
-Nevertheless, data such as your IP address or which website you are visiting can be transmitted to Facebook.
-We would like to explicitly point out that we do not know what exact data is collected.
-However, based on our current knowledge, we want to try informing you as best we can about data processing.
-You can also read about how Facebook uses the data in the company’s data policy at https://www.facebook.com/about/privacy/update.
+If you are not logged into Facebook or do not have a Facebook account, your browser sends less information to Facebook because you have fewer Facebook cookies.
+However, data such as your IP address or which webpage you visit may still be transmitted to Facebook.
+We would like to explicitly point out that we do not know the exact contents of the data.
+However, we try to inform you as well as possible about data processing based on our current knowledge.
+You can also find out how Facebook uses the data in the company's data policy at https://www.facebook.com/about/privacy/update read more.

-At least the following cookies are set in your browser when you visit a website with social plugins from Facebook:
+The following cookies are set in your browser at a minimum when you visit a webpage with Facebook's social plugins:

 Name: dpr